menu

 thank you for subscribing!

-Affiliate Disclaimer: This blog is an Amazon affiliate partner and may, from time to time, post Amazon and other affiliate links.
+Affiliate Disclaimer: As an Amazon Influencer, I earn from qualifying purchases made from affiliate links that I share.
 This means that Kate Outdoors will earn a small commission from any purchase that you make through an affiliate link at no additional cost to you.

 Hiking Disclaimer: Hiking and other outdoor activities are inherently dangerous and can result in serious injury and/or death.
 The information provided on this Website is intended for general informational purposes only and should not be relied upon as a substitute for additional research, proper training, experience, and judgment.